Intrinsic alignments of galaxies in multiple projections: Discussion

-In agreement with \citep{singh_2024}, comparing the SNRs of $w_{g+}$ to $\tilde{\xi}_{g+,2}$, the latter consistently yields a higher SNR for all considered samples, as shown in Fig. \ref{Fig:SNR}.
+In agreement with \citep{singh_2024}, comparing the S/Ns of $w_\mathrm{g+}$ to $\tilde{\xi}_\mathrm{g+,2}$, the latter consistently yields a higher S/N for all considered samples, as shown in Fig. \ref{Fig:SNR}.
 However, this is strongly dependent on the chosen value of $\Pi_{\mathrm{max}}$, as discussed in Appendix \ref{app:pimax}.
-When comparing this to the gain in SNR created by adding the information of multiple projections we see that only when comparing the SNR using one projection for the quadrupole to the SNR using three projections for $w_{g+}$, do we find that the SNR(3) for $w_{g+}$ is larger than SNR(1) for $\tilde{\xi}_{g+,2}$ for a samples using reduced shapes, whereas adding a second projection to $w_{g+}$ (SNR(2)) already produces are larger SNR than $\tilde{\xi}_{g+,2}$ with one projection (SNR(1)) for simple shapes.
+When comparing this to the gain in S/N created by adding the information of multiple projections we see that only when comparing the S/N using one projection for the quadrupole to the S/N using three projections for $w_\mathrm{g+}$, do we find that the S/N(3) for $w_\mathrm{g+}$ is larger than S/N(1) for $\tilde{\xi}_\mathrm{g+,2}$ for a samples using reduced shapes, whereas adding a second projection to $w_\mathrm{g+}$ (S/N(2)) already produces are higher S/N than $\tilde{\xi}_\mathrm{g+,2}$ with one projection, represented by S/N(1), for simple shapes.
 This makes the multipole-based estimator a very promising avenue to extract information about IA models from measurements in a more optimal way, especially when multiple projections are combined.
+Future works could explore the effectiveness of combining multiple projections for other estimators, e.g. the one proposed by \citet{lamman2025optimalintrinsicalignmentestimators}, which will likely show similar gains in S/N.